 - Archived webcast “Human Issues in Technology”: https://gomeet.itap.purdue.edu/p81345093/

-It is required that ALL video content shared online must be close captioned according to Purdue’s policy.
+It is required that ALL video content shared openly online must be close captioned according to Purdue’s policy.
 Faculty members should be proactive and only select online text publishers that offer this service for their instructional video content.
-In addition, they should selectively choose to share other videos with students (YouTube, etc.) that are already close captioned.
-For faculty that create their OWN videos, they can use a simple process to close caption them by utilizing the ‘edit captions’ option in YouTube:
+In addition, they should selectively choose to share other videos with students (YouTube, etc.) that are already close captioned, or can easily be supplemented with lecture notes, written transcriptions, or other alternative formats.

 Another problem area that many instructors and students encounter is inaccessible PDF documents.
 Use the resources below to assist you in ensuring that your PDFs are as accessible as possible for your students.